PSHE

 - Relationships: Positive relationships, relationship values, forming and maintaining respectful relationships, bullying, abuse and discrimination and social influences

-- Living in the Wider World: Skills for employment, the careers journey, financial decision-making, the world of work, careers planning, working, with diverse people, money management
+- Living in the Wider World: Financial decision-making, the world of work, careers planning, Working with diverse people.
+The Equality Act, discrimination

-The six themes allow for modular content to be delivered in half termly blocks, creating a balanced year wide approach.
 Using data from a school subject audit, feedback from our School Congress, and consultations with students and staff historically, we know that the statutory content required more focus in our curriculum provision.
 As a school we are fortunate to be able to draw on many strengths that allow for quality provision under the core theme of ‘Living in the Wider World’.
 We have an experienced Head of Careers who provides students with 1:1 interviews and advice, as well as a planned programme of activities from which students in Years 7-13 can benefit.
 We have a developed Alumni Network who deliver talks and focused sessions – especially at post-16 level.
 In addition, our student demographic benefit from positive parental input and influence regarding economic wellbeing, careers and the world of work.
-It is with this in mind that we decided to reduce the content under the non-statutory core theme of ‘Living in the Wider World’ to one half termly block (rather than use a third of the available teaching time) and provide more time for delivery of the statutory themes.
-An overview of the content delivered within each strand is found below.
-A more detailed curriculum content plan can be found in Appendix 1 of our PSHE policy.

 Programme of Study: Health and Well Being